Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: The kinematic signature of the Galactic warp

-Figure~\ref{fig:PCM_theo} shows the predictions given by the three simple warp models applied to the same realisation of particles as in Fig.~\ref{fig:Lonkinsamples_theo}, at the galactocentric ring $r_\gal=13-14$~kpc.
-The pole counts signal in and around the north pole that appears at all radii is incompatible with the tilted-ring-like models like the SS or the SineLop models\footnote{The theoretical prediction provided by the \ngc~PCM applied to the three warp models is given in detail in appendix~\ref{s:ngc_predictions} and Figs.~\ref{fig:PCMs_circular}, \ref{fig:PCMs_ensemble} and \ref{fig:PCMs_particles}.}.
-Only the SLop model predicts a similar signal, as our tests with random realisation of particles.
-Also, the inclined shaped of the peak that traces the warp (centroid indicated with a cross) seems most alike the PCM signature shown for the test particle PCMs in the SLop model.
+Also, the inclined shaped of the peak that traces the warp (centroid indicated with a cross) seems most alike the PCM signature shown for mock catalogue PCMs in the SLop model.
 We do stress that the theoretical predictions given by the simple warp models do not fully reproduce the features in the observed PCMs, though the S Lopsided model is the one that qualitatively better matches the data, as already the LonKin method points to.

 We emphasise that for the SLop model the mean tilt angle derived from the PCM is not trivially related to the up/down tilt angles of the model due to the overlap of the two signatures (see discussion in appendix~\ref{app:predictions}).
 Deriving values for these parameters would require detailed modelling.
 Looking at the change of slope of the tilt angle as a function of $r_\gal$ in Fig.~\ref{fig:OB_RGB_lonkin_robust_dist} we estimate the starting radius of the warp to be around $12-12.5$~kpc for the OB sample and around $10.5-11$~kpc for the RGB sample, in agreement with the reported values using the LonKin method.